samubura/dagstuhl-demo-wot-autonomous-tractors/README.md

 mongodb://localhost:27017
 ```

-Use the .json files in the `mongoData` folder of this repository to import the data in the appropriate collections.
+Use the .json files in the `mongoData` folder of this repository to import the data in the corresponding collections.

 ## 3) Run the MAS REST Runtime
 Open a new shell and enter the `mas-rest-runtime` folder.